snggeng/freestyle/readme.md

 Your answer should include an explanation of your algorithm, test cases, and a statement of all the assumptions you've made.

 Feel free to use any data structures and packages or create your own.
-Submit all your files in a zipped directory (which can include a link to your GitHub repository of this challenge).
+Submit all your files in a zipped directory (which can include a link to your GitHub repository of this challenge).brew